Harvick wins again; NASCAR playoff picture remains muddled | Times Leader

 Click here to subscribe today or Login.

 Harvick, who ended a 65-race drought last week at Michigan, won for the 60th time, the fourth time at Richmond and first time on the 0.75-mile oval since 2013.
-He matched Kyle Busch for ninth in career victories in the premier series.
+He matched Kyle Busch for ninth in career victories in the premier series and credited an increased understanding of the Next Gen car for his progress.

+“We’re just going to keep doing the things that we’re doing,” Harvick said.
+“I think we just have to keep an open mind about things and keep progressing and keep understanding the car, understanding what we could have done better today, understanding what we could have done better in qualifying yesterday and do the same thing over and over,” he said after climbing from his car.

+He even took some blame for allowing Bell to come so close at the end.

 Harvick’s victory also kept alive the intriguing battle for the final playoff position with two races remaining in the regular season.
 The 15 winners this year have all likely claimed playoff berths unless there are new winners when the series moves to Watkins Glen and then Daytona.